AndrewFarley/serverless-cloudwatch-rds-custom-metrics/README.md

 * If that works, then everything should be working already, because it also deployed the lambda push-to-cloudwatch which is scheduled to run every minute in serverless.yml via CloudWatch Events.

 * To verify this is running correctly, please check CloudWatch Metrics to see if your custom metrics are posted, they should show up immediately (within' a minute).
-If they are not there, use CloudWatch Logs to debug why it is failing, which could be a failing query, invalid MySQL credentials, wrong VPC, or more.
-CloudWatch logs should tell you immediately though.
-If successful, you should see something similar to the image below in your AWS Dashboard.
+If they are not there, try invoking this method manually with ```serverless invoke -f push-to-cloudwatch --log``` to debug why it is failing, which could be a failing query, invalid MySQL credentials, wrong VPC, or more.
+CloudWatch logs should tell you immediately.
+When this runs successfully, you should see something similar to the image below in your AWS Dashboard.

 ![Custom RDS Metrics in Cloudwatch](screenshots/custom-rds-metrics-in-cloudwatch.png)